Alberto Botía: International career

 On 7 February 2007, Botía was summoned for the Spain under-19 team, being an unused squad member at the "XXXIII International Atlantic Cup".
 Almost exactly two years later he received his first under-21 callup, for a friendly with Norway.

 On 25 August 2011, Botía was selected for the first time to the full side by manager Vicente del Bosque, for games against Chile and Liechtenstein.
 He was included in Luis Milla's squad for the 2012 Summer Olympics, playing the last two matches against Honduras and Morocco as the team were eliminated without scoring a goal.

 Personal life

-In 2017, Botía began a relationship with Eleni Foureira, a singer who represented Cyprus at the 2018 Eurovision Song Contest.
+In 2017, Botía began a relationship with Eleni Foureira, an Albanian singer who represented Cyprus at the 2018 Eurovision Song Contest.
+Their son was born in 2023.